-Amendments to the Rules and By-Laws that govern the Commission's operations were adopted at the June, 2009, Annual Meeting.
+Amendments to the Rules and By-Laws, that govern the Commission's operations, were adopted at the June 2009, Annual Meeting.
 Rule 1.4 and By-Law Article IV(D) allow for the approval of export applications by electronic methods to accelerate the review and approval process.

-July 2010-four major generator applications, and five non-federal applications were approved.
+June 2011-two non-federal export applications were approved.

-- August 2010-nine non-federal applications, and two federal applications were approved. - September 2010-one non-federal application was approved. - October 2010-two non-federal applications were approved with Kansas abstaining on the KDHE application. - January 2011-two non-federal applications, and one federal application were approved. - March 2011-one non-federal application, and one federal application were approved. - April 2011-one non-federal application was approved. - May 2011-one non-federal application was approved.
+- July 2011-four major generator applications, twelve non-federal applications with Kansas abstaining on the KDHE application, and one federal application was approved. - August 2011-three non-federal applications were approved. - September 2011-one federal application was approved. - October 2011-two non-federal applications, and one federal application was approved. - December 2011-three non-federal applications were approved. - January 2012-three non-federal applications were approved. - April 2012-one non-federal application was approved. - May 2012-two non-federal applications were approved. - June 2012-one non-federal application was approved.